kevinlawler/KLSingleton/README.md

 0. Swizzle-free
 0. Simple

 This implementation "loads lazily" (which is good).
 It does not "require explicit initialization" and it does not "lock to allocate".
+This implementation eliminates the iOS singleton boilerplate.

 ## Use